brightkan/pdf2Quiz/README.md

 # PDF Quiz Generator

-A Django application that generates quizzes from PDF documents using LangChain and OpenAI.
+A Django application that generates quizzes from PDF documents using LangChain and OpenAI, designed to help students ace their real exams by providing targeted practice with customized questions.

 ## Features